r0ddty/books/README.md

-# This is a repo with my books
+# This is a brunch which contains "Robot's soul" book
-Here i will publish my books in Ukrainian